The flex-basis | flex-grow | flex-shrink property in CSS

 Summary

-• It’s used within a flex container to manage space when the container size is smaller than the combined size of the flex items.
+flex-shrinkvalues will shrink more than those with lower values. - It’s used within a flex container to manage space when the container size is smaller than the combined size of the flex items.

 This fundamental understanding of flex-shrink helps in effectively utilizing flexbox for responsive web design, ensuring that items shrink proportionally as needed.